-This St Patrick’s day writing activity is not only fun and engaging, but it helps students craft a detailed paragraph.
-Your kids will get into the St. Patrick spirit with these fun activities!
+This St Patrick’s day writing activity is not only fun and engaging, but it helps students craft a detailed paragraph that is organized and expresses a complete thought.
+Your kids will have fun with this St. Patrick’s Day writing activity and craft.

 Here is an example of digging a little deeper: (This step will be done 3 times for 3 different details.)

 Example Detail 1: Give some gold to my parents.

 - they give up many things for me